 According to RFC-2254 (String Representation of LDAP Search Filters), "", "(", ")","\" and NULL characters are to be handled separately.
-The User and Role API handles "(", ")" and "\" operators but does not handle the "" operator, which is also a wild-card
+The User and Role API handles "(", ")" and "\" operators but does not handle the "" operator, which is also a wild-card character for LDAP stores.
+The API user is not required to separately handle these characters as the User and Role API framework handles these characters.

-19.4.4.3 Examples of Using Search Filters
+18.4.4.3 Examples of Using Search Filters

-Several usage examples are presented.
+Several usage examples are presented below.